-The shared key that exists on both the Secure Element, and in the Key Management Function of the Resource Server, is used to authenticate the OBF Client with the Authentication Server.
+The symmetric (pre-shared) keys exist on both the Secure Element and in the Resource Server.
+These are used to authenticate the OBF Client with the Authentication Server.
 Session Keys are used for securing the communication between the Connected Device and an Application.
 This process in accomplished in the following steps:

-- 1. The Authentication Server will validate the client in the bootstrapping stage; - 2.
-The Authentication Server and the OBF Client will mutually challenge each other to validate credentials;

-- 3. The Resource Server validates if the User has the right to use the authentication for the given Application; - 4.
+- 1. The Authentication Server will validate the OBF Client in the bootstrapping stage; - 2.
+The Authentication Server and the OBF Client will mutually challenge each other to validate credentials; - 3.
+The Resource Server validates if the User has the right to use the authentication for the given Application; - 4.
 When the mutual authentication has completed the OBF Client and Authentication Server agree on the OBF_Token; and - 5.
 The OBF_Token is provided to the Application Server for use in subsequent security associations.